GBlanch/Statistical-Methods/README.md

 # Statistical-Methods
-In this repo, I delve into some of the core concepts I took in my BSc. course "Advanced Statistics and Applications in Engineering"
+In this repo, I delve into some of the core concepts of Statistics I took in my BSc. course "Advanced Statistics and Applications in Engineering"